-- 1 Right-click on the edited content. - 2 In the context menu, choose Select > {element name} > Save Component Changes. - You can discard any changes made to the content by choosingRevert Component Changes at this time. - 3 In the Save dialog, adjust any of the options if desired.

-See for more information.

-4 Click Save.
+- 1 Right-click on the edited content. - 2 In the context menu, choose Select > {element name} > Save Component Changes. - You can discard any changes made to the content by choosingRevert Component Changes at this time. - 3 In the Save dialog, adjust any of the options if desired. - See "Saving a document" "Saving a document" for more information. - 4 Click Save.

-The content is saved.
+The content is saved to the repository to the repository.
 The content reverts from editable to read-only with a shaded background.